-Scaglione – whose gallery connects artists to over 1.8 million fine art enthusiasts via art auctions on cruise ships,auctions in major metropolitan areas, and art gallery locations in Michigan and Florida –spoke with Michigan’s BIG Show about the historic event.
+Scaglione – whose gallery connects artists to over 1.8 million fine art enthusiasts via art auctions on cruise ships and an art gallery in Michigan – spoke with Michigan’s BIG Show about the historic event.

 “Why do people pay these kinds of prices for art?”
 Scaglione said.
 “There is a long, long history of this – this is nothing new.
 This goes back to the church, this goes back to the Renaissance where people put a great value on art.”

 Scaglione says art is easy to care for and interest rates are favorable, making it even more desirable to collect.
 Currently, a growing number of people are collecting art at increasing prices.
 He said on the same day at Park West Gallery, a client acquired a painting by the late master Pino for about $80,000, while another collected a sculpture by neo-expressionist artist Peter Max for $22,000.
 This has become more the rule than the exception in today’s market, so the nearly $180 million Picasso sale is a reflection of the market in general at all price levels.